chesterxgchen/spa/README.md

-spa
+SPA (or spa)
 ===

 spa -- Scala Persistence API, a scala JDBC wrapper

 Chester Chen

-Spa is a JDBC wrapper to make query database easier.
+SPA is a JDBC wrapper to make query database easier.
 It is not Object-Relation mapping library.
-There is no special query language, joins etc, just native SQL.
+It's not a Function-Relation mapping library either.
+There is no special query language, joins etc, just plain native SQL.
+SQL is enough.

+The following are some of the features support by SPA:

-The spa with close the connection/statement/resultSet without user to worry about the leaking of resources.
+   # The spa is resource safe: queries will with close the connection/statement/resultSet without user to worry about the leaking of resources.#

-The following are some of the features support by spa:

-    -- named argument, we can named each argument, and one can set parameter by name.
-    -- auto release resources (connection, statement, and resultSet) -- allows one to specify the query isolation level and fetch size -- populate the user defined class instance with results queried from database via annotations and convention.
-    -- flexible ways of handling results via toList, toSingle and withIterator methods -- Use can also customize results processing via Customized RowExtractor -- support batch update
+   # flexible ways of handling results via toList, toSingle and withIterator methods
+   # Use can also customize results processing via Customized RowExtractor
+   # support batch update
-    -- automatic sql logging when query failed.
+   # automatic sql logging when query failed.
-    -- support transaction  -- updates withing the transaction will be commit or rollback together.
+   # support transaction  -- updates withing the transaction will be commit or rollback together.

 not supported

-    -- Store Procedure call

-The store procedure might be added when needs arise.
+    -- Store Procedure call, the store procedure might be added when needs arise.

 not intend to support

     -- connection Pool

 <h3>